CodyNicholson/Backend_Development_Notes/Programming_Language_Concepts/scope.md

 -

-###RECURSION SCALA
+### RECURSION SCALA

-Scala requires initalization of variables
+Scala requires initialization of variables

 Recursion is allowed, and sometimes makes sense